Conscription in Vietnam

-Conscription in Vietnam has existed since 1975 and requires male citizens between the ages of 18 to 25 (18 to 27 for those who attend colleges or universities) to perform compulsory military service.
-Women are not required to perform military service, but they may voluntarily join the military.
+Conscription in Vietnam has existed since 1975 and requires male citizens between the ages of 18 and 25 (18 to 27 for those who attend colleges or universities) to perform compulsory military service.
+Women are not required to perform military service, but they may voluntarily join.
+In addition, men who are students can apply for postponements and avoid conscription altogether once they turn 28.

 General regulations

-According to Article 4 of the Military Service Law 2015 (effective from 1 January 2016):
+According to Article 4 of the Military Service Law, 2015 (effective from 1 January 2016):